The Surrealist Group in Stockholm

 According to Söderberg, the group consciously cut itself off from the "cultural establishment", but as their activities as a group cooled down – Stora saltet was last published in 1998 – the members turned in other directions.
-In a brief article on Stora saltet in Expressen 27 November 1995, Agneta Klingspor urges the reader to remember the name of Aase Berg (b.
-1967), a young poet publishing in Stora Saltet.
+In a brief article on Stora saltet in Expressen 27 November 1995, Agneta Klingspor urges the reader to remember the name of Aase Berg (born 1967), a young poet publishing in Stora Saltet.
 Berg made her serious literary debut two years later with a collection of poetry on the prestigious publishing house Bonniers, and has since emerged as one of the most significant poets in Sweden, and as editor of the leading literary journal BLM and critic for Expressen, she has been firmly placed within the cultural establishment.
 Edenborg, who started his own publishing company Vertigo, meanwhile continued to take an interest in alchemy and, beside other writings on the subject, in 2002 completed a doctoral dissertation on alchemy in Sweden during the 18th century.
-Another of the members of the group around Stora saltet (according to Anneli Jordahl in DN 16 February 2001) was the novelist Maja Lundgren (b.
-1965), whose novel Pompeji (Bonniers, 2001) has been translated into several languages and (in 2005) nominated for the Italian prize Premio Bancarella.
+Another of the members of the group around Stora saltet (according to Anneli Jordahl in DN 16 February 2001) was the novelist Maja Lundgren (born 1965), whose novel Pompeji (Bonniers, 2001) has been translated into several languages and (in 2005) nominated for the Italian prize Premio Bancarella.
 She made her debut as a novelist already in the early 1990s and has since regularly been writing for the literary journal 90tal (later 00tal) and the daily paper Aftonbladet.

 Other members of the group include Kajsa Bergh, Bruno Jacobs, H. Christian Werner, Helena Boberg and Mattias Forshage.
 Forshage is a naturalist, as of 2005 working on a dissertation in entomology at Uppsala University, whose poetry in Angående näktergalarna man fann på glaciärisen (Lund: Ellerströms 1998), written in the surrealist tradition of automatic writing, takes its point of departure in various ornithological or geologic observations made at visits to the Swedish Museum of Natural History in Stockholm.
 Johannes Bergmark, mentioned above, works as a musician and composer, has recorded a number of CDs and performed on festivals internationally.

 Although less active in later years, the group maintains a website, where some of the texts from Stora saltet may be read, and the last text is dated 2002.